-Knowing how to write a cover letter highlighting your intention to relocate can be the difference between having a job secured when you arrive in a new city versus dipping into your savings for a few months until you’ve found one after moving.
+An effective relocation cover letter can be the difference between securing a job before you move or dipping into your savings for a few months until you’ve found one after moving.

-To help you submit a relocation cover letter to your new boss that clearly explains your motives for moving, we’ve included three relocation cover letter examples, a template, and five writing tips.
+To help you write a cover letter that clearly explains your motives for moving, we’ve included three relocation cover letter examples, a template, and expert writing tips below.

-First, here are three relocation cover letter examples covering three distinct different reasons for moving:
+First, here are three relocation cover letter examples covering three different reasons for moving:

 Relocation for a spouse

-Here’s a cover letter example written by a candidate who’s making a permanent move by noting your partner has accepted a new job in the same city:
+Here’s a cover letter example written by a candidate who’s making a permanent move due to a partner accepting a new job in the same city:

 Relocation for an out-of-state job

-Here’s how to show employers your willingness to relocate because of having family ties in the area:
+Here’s how to show employers that you’re relocating because you have family ties in the area:

 Relocation with no ties

-Don’t have a spouse that’s relocating or any family connections in the new area?
-You can still show hiring managers that you’re committed to your move and the new position.
+Even if you don’t have a spouse that’s relocating or any family connections in the new area, you can still show employers that you’re committed to your move and the new position:

 Relocation cover letter template